 Alignments (TOE and camber) on both axles of reference vehicle and of each candidate vehicle shall be checked at least:

 (c) At the beginning of the test.
-The alignment shall take place maximum at 50 km of distance run before starting the test;
+The alignment shall take place at a maximum of 50 km of distance run before starting the test;

 (d) Optionally at half distance;

-(e) In case of an impact that may affect the alignment (e.g. curbstone contact, etc);
+(e) In the case of an impact that may affect the alignment (e.g. kerbstone contact, etc);

 (f) At the end of the test.
-The alignment shall take place maximum at 50 km of distance run after finishing the test;
+The alignment shall take place at a maximum of 50 km of distance run after finishing the test;

 (g) Any additional distance to reach the geometry measurement facility shall not be driven with reference or candidate tyres.

-At the end of the test, the alignments shall not vary by more than ± 0.15 degrees for toe and ± 0.3 degrees for camber from initial measurement under the same condition.
+At the end of the test, the alignments shall not vary by more than ± 0.15 degrees for toe and ± 0.3 degrees for camber from the initial measurement under the same condition.

 1.6.2.
-Vehicles acceptable suspension and static tuning for FWD vehicles
+Vehicles’ acceptable suspension and static tuning for FWD vehicles

 1.6.2.1.
 Vehicles used for candidate tyres, loaded condition as described in paragraph 1.5.4.: